Encoding in Machine Learning: Designing Categorical Geometry

 A categorical variable looks innocent.
 A column of regions.
 Product IDs.
 User segments.
 Device types.
 We call them “features” as if they were naturally numeric, as if the model were merely waiting for them to be formatted correctly.

-The moment we transform it, we decide something far more consequential than data formatting.
-We decide whether two categories are neighbors or strangers.
-Whether they lie on a line or float in orthogonal isolation.
-Whether identity matters more than frequency.
-Whether behavior matters more than structure.
-Whether similarity is imposed or allowed to emerge.
+The moment we transform it, we decide something far more consequential than formatting.
+We decide whether two categories are neighbors or strangers, whether they lie on a line or float in orthogonal isolation, whether similarity is imposed or allowed to emerge.
+And once we decide, the model never questions that choice.

-Only at the end do we name the act: to encode — from Latin in- (“into”) and codex (“a book of rules”) — is to inscribe something into a system.
+To encode — from Latin in- (“into”) and codex (“a book of rules”) — is to inscribe something into a system.
 In machine learning, it is the transformation of information into numerical form so a model can process it.
+Encoding is the first act of modeling — where epistemology becomes geometry.

 1. A Taxonomy of Encoder Families